KernalPenguino/VImrc/README.md

 # VImrc!
-this my VImrc dotfile that is constantly is being improved. it works with unix based systems. hope you use it with vim happy hacking
+this my VImrc dotfile that is constantly is being improved. it works with unix based systems and windows. hope you use it with vim happy hacking

 ## PLugins used
 * vim-plug plugin manager -> https://github.com/junegunn/vim-plug